What Is a Gamma Squeeze?

 For now, we’ll just focus on delta and gamma.
 Gamma is actually determined by delta.
 Delta measures the change of an option’s price relative to the change in the underlying stock’s price.
 For instance, a delta of 0.3 would mean that the option’s price would go up $0.30 for every $1 increase in the underlying stock’s price.

-Gamma measures how delta changes based on a stock price’s change.
+Gamma measures the rate at which delta changes based on a stock price’s change.
 It’s sort of a delta of deltas.
 In other words, gamma can tell you how much an option’s delta will change when the underlying stock’s price changes.
 Another way to think of it: If an option is a car, its delta is its speed.
-Its gamma, then, is its rate of acceleration.
+Gamma, then, is its rate of acceleration.

-When a gamma squeeze occurs, delta and gamma on options are in a state of flux, creating stock volatility and ultimately, squeezing some market players.
+When a gamma squeeze occurs, delta and gamma on options fluctuate, which may contribute to stock volatility and pressure certain market participants.

 The Takeaway